-Through our focus on equity, EdD faculty prepare educational leaders to critically examine the ways in which socio-cultural and political histories of individuals and systems interact to grant privilege to some and marginalize others, resulting in disparate educational opportunities and outcomes for students.
-The EdD program's equity focus equips educational leaders to recognize, identify, and eliminate those systems that create disparities, and improve policy, structures, and practices to ensure opportunities and participation for all individuals.
+EdD faculty prepare educational leaders to critically examine the ways in which socio-cultural and political histories of individuals and systems interact to grant privilege to some and marginalize others, resulting in disparate educational opportunities and outcomes for students.
+The EdD program equips educational leaders to recognize, identify, and eliminate those systems that create disparities, and improve policy, structures, and practices to ensure opportunities and participation for all individuals.